Skip to main content

 Step 8: Execute and Monitor on Event Day

-The event day itself should feel calm for the planner — not because nothing goes wrong, but because you've planned for what might.
+The event day itself should feel calm for the planner -- not because nothing goes wrong, but because you have planned for what might.

 • Point-of-contact sheet: Every vendor, every staff member, with phone numbers.
 Printed, not just on your phone